towns-protocol/towns/clients/web/lib/README.md

 - for the sample app, change clients/web/sample-app/env.local
 - for the tests, change clients/web/lib/jest-setup.ts
 - for the app, change the app url in clients/web/app/src/App.tsk

-### Non-idempotence of deploy-zion-governance-contracts.sh per local anvil instance

-Contract addresses in deploy script are generated deterministically based on account, nonce tuple of deploy account.
-In local development, this is a local anvil instance with deterministic accounts.

-That said, running the deploy script multiple times increments the account nonce, therefore generating new contract addreses, which will break Dendrite since Dendrite is made aware of contract addresses via a `go:embed` of the addresses at build time.

-Rule of thumb to avoid issues: Every time you deploy\*sh to re-deploy contracts for local testing or development, `./scripts/start-local-dendrite.sh` as well, which will re-build dendrite with the new addreses.